gtfierro/cs268-project/presentation/outline.md

       should advertise different prefixes, advertise the same prefix and use external routing infrastructure for inbound traffic, or have each mote support multiple interfaces/addresses.
+    - also explain the trade offs of different approaches of handling multiple border routers.
+    - show a simple example of the border routers at work and the logic behind them

 - **Make use of neighbors' power characteristics in routing**:
   - since the nodes are duty-cycled, they should learn their neighbors'